derkreature/IBLBaker/README.md

 Please review the example maya workflow video at: https://vimeo.com/110805546

-If you are impatient and wish to see the full purpose of this lighting model, please review: https://vimeo.com/100285383 https://vimeo.com/96235208
+The full purpose of this tool can be found in the following videos: https://vimeo.com/100285383 https://vimeo.com/96235208